gonzal0lguin/gonzal0lguin.github.io/_posts/2023-12-26-RGB-2d-mapping.md

 As evident, the maps in both cases preserve the general shape of the worlds, especially in the first one (circuit), being the simplest and only presenting the ground and obstacle classes.
 Overall, the maps successfully represent the worlds from a "top-down" perspective.

 However, the classes of vehicles and obstacles in the worlds small_city and test_city fail to have coherent representations of their shapes and sizes from a vertical perspective.
-This is particularly noticeable in the semantic maps in Figure (14b) and (14c), where the mentioned classes are highlighted in blue and red, respectively.
+This is particularly noticeable in the semantic maps in figures above, where the mentioned classes are highlighted in blue and red, respectively.
 It is especially observed in the cars that the shapes are distorted and larger than their normal size.
 This is due to two reasons: first, the geometry of the vehicles varies in curves, height, etc., causing the distortions to exaggerate and differ when viewed from different angles.
-In Figure (14b), the front wheels of the cars are accentuated, and also the bus is seen from the side in the bottom-left corner.
+In the semantic map of `small_city`, the front wheels of the cars are accentuated, and also the bus is seen from the side in the bottom-left corner.
 The second reason is given by the way the map updates.
 As explained, it is overwritten at all times, so seeing an object like a tree or a car from two different positions completely changes the result of the map.

 As a result, flat and uniform geometries like buildings map more effectively by maintaining their shape when viewed from different positions.
 The obtained results are good enough to differentiate between free and occupied space, allowing a broad understanding of the environment.

+## Comments and future work

+One of the project's objectives was to test models other than U-Net in case it did not perform optimally.
+Specifically, attempts were made to train PSP-Net and E-Net; however, in both cases, there were issues with CUDA or GPU memory, preventing the training of these models.
+An attempt was also made with YOLO-V8, but the training mask format is in text (json), which would require converting all the training masks.

+Towards the end of the project, work began with IC-Net, which has a pre-trained model on the CityScapes dataset.
+In the future, there are plans to retrain using this architecture, including the pre-trained model, to achieve better segmentation with higher speed at greater image resolution.

+On another note, one issue in map generation is the distance from the robot to the image, which is $3.25[m]$.
+This poses a problem as it creates a blind spot directly in front of the robot, causing the map update to be less precise as it cannot cover points at closer distances, as achieved with a LiDAR, for example.
+This is also risky in a dynamic navigation environment because if an object appears in the blind spot, there will be no ability to react without the use of other sensors.
+One way to deal with this is to use a camera with a wider field of view, such as a fisheye lens, which would imply re-generating the dataset.